Ubaidullah Sindhi

-Ubaidullah Sindhi (10 March 1872 – 21 August 1944) was a political activist of the Indian independence movement and one of its vigorous leaders.
-According to Dawn, Karachi, Maulana Ubaidullah Sindhi struggled for the independence of British India and for an exploitation-free society in India.
-He was also Home Minister of first Provisional Government of India established in Afghanistan in 1915.
+Ubaidullah Sindhi (10 March 1872 – 21 August 1944) was a political activist of the Indian independence movement and one of its prominent leaders.
+According to Dawn, Maulana Ubaidullah Sindhi struggled for the independence of nation and for an exploitation-free society.
+He was also the Home Minister of first Provisional Government of India established in Afghanistan in 1915.

-Ubaidullah Sindhi was the Life Member of Jamia Millia Islamia, A Central University in New Delhi, India.
-He served the Jamia Millia Islamia for a long period of time on a very low salary.
+Ubaidullah Sindhi was the life member of Jamia Millia Islamia, in New Delhi, British India.
+He served the Jamia Millia Islamia for a long period of time on a meagre salary.
 A boys' hostel in Dr. Zakir Husain Hall of Boys' Residence in Jamia Millia Islamia has been named after him.

-Early life and education
+Early life

-Ubaidullah was born on 10 March 1872 in a Sikh Jatt family in the district of Sialkot, Punjab, British India as Buta Singh Uppal.
+Ubaidullah was born on 10 March 1872 in a Punjabi Sikh family belonging to Khatri Uppal clan, in the district of Sialkot, Punjab, British India as Buta Singh Uppal.
 His father died four months before Ubaidullah was born, and the child was raised for two years by his paternal grandfather.
 Following the paternal grandfather's death, he was taken by his mother to the care of her father, at his maternal grandfather's house.
-Later, young Buta Singh was entrusted to the care of his uncle at Jampur Tehsil, Punjab, British India, when his maternal grandfather died.
-Buta Singh Uppal converted to Islam at age 15 and chose "Ubaidullah Sindhi" as his new name, and later enrolled in the Darul Uloom Deoband, where he was, at various times, associated with other noted Islamic scholars of the time, including Maulana Rashid Ahmad Gangohi and Maulana Mahmud Hasan Deobandi.
-Maulana Sindhi returned to the Darul Uloom Deoband in 1909, and gradually involved himself in the Pan-Islamic movement.
-During World War I, he was among the leaders of the Deoband School, who, led by Maulana Mahmud Hasan Deobandi, left India to seek support among other nations of the world for a Pan-Islamic revolution in India in what came to be known as the Silk Letter Conspiracy.

-Ubaidullah had reached Kabul during the war to rally the Afghan Amir Habibullah Khan, and after a brief period there, he offered his support to Raja Mahendra Pratap's plans for revolution in British India with German support.
-He joined the Provisional Government of India formed in Kabul in December 1915, and remained in Afghanistan until the end of World War I, and then left for Russia.
-He subsequently spent two years in Turkey and, passing through many countries, eventually reached Hijaz (Saudi Arabia) where he spent about 14 years learning and pondering over the philosophy of Islam especially in the light of Shah Waliullah Dehlawi's works.
-In his career, he was a Pan-Islamic thinker.
+Later, young Buta Singh was entrusted to the care of his uncle at Jampur Tehsil, Punjab, when his maternal grandfather died.